decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This operation checks that a proof is valid for a header, vector of disclosed messages (along side their index corresponding to their original position when signed) and presentation header against a public key (PK).

 The operation accepts the list of messages the prover indicated to be disclosed.
 Those messages MUST be in the same order as when supplied to [Sign](#sign) (as a subset of the signed messages list).
 The operation also requires the total number of signed messages (L).
-Lastly, it also accepts the indexes that the disclosed messages had in the original array of messages supplied to [Sign](#sign) (i.e., the `disclosedIndexes` list supplied to [ProodGen](#proofgen)).
+Lastly, it also accepts the indexes that the disclosed messages had in the original array of messages supplied to [Sign](#sign) (i.e., the `disclosedIndexes` list supplied to [ProofGen](#proofgen)).
 Every element in this list MUST be a non-negative integer in the range from 1 to L, in ascending order.

 ```
 result = ProofVerify(PK, proof, L, header, ph,